 The role can include running group and/or individual fitness sessions, or creating personalised nutrition and exercise plans for clients.

-The type of training that you’d like to offer people is entirely up to you.
-For example, you might want to teach a high-intensity aerobics class, something more gentle and relaxed like yoga, or run one-to-one weight training sessions with people in the gym.
+The type of training you can offer is entirely up to you.
+For example, you might like to teach a high-intensity aerobics class, something more gentle and relaxed like yoga, or one-to-one weight training sessions in the gym.
 Personal trainers and fitness instructors usually take on as few or as many sessions as they want in a week, so you’ll have complete control over your own hours.

 Companies like Move it or Lose it offer full training to become specialist fitness instructors for older adults.
 Or, if you’d prefer to become a personal trainer and work with people on a one-to-one basis, there are qualifications that you can take to demonstrate your knowledge and skills to potential clients.